Schedule Solver

 Reflections

-This project offered a lot of opportunity for me to learn and grow as a designer.
-I was able to collaborate closely with different roles such as UX researchers, product managers, and developers.
-I'm grateful that our team got the opportunity to observe users in their usual work environment and gather direct feedback from them on our ideas.
-It's rewarding knowing that our solution helped an HCA facility adequately staff their nurses, allowing them to provide better quality care to patients.
+This project provided many opportunities for me to learn and grow as a designer.
+I was able to work closely with various roles such as UX researchers, product managers, and developers.
+I am grateful that our team had the chance to observe users in their normal work environment and collect direct feedback from them on our ideas.
+It is rewarding to know that our solution helped an HCA facility adequately staff their nurses, enabling them to deliver better quality care to patients.

 This solution went live in one HCA facility before the project was put on hold.
-I would have loved to continue working to bring other requested features to life and see this app go live in more locations.
+I would have loved to continue working on bringing other requested features to life and seeing this app go live in more locations.

 Other Projects